USS Constitution vs HMS Guerriere: Battle

 Guerriere and Constitution, a BEP engraving.

 On both ships, boarding parties were summoned and musket fire broke out.
 Aboard Constitution, Lieutenant William S. Bush was killed and Lieutenant Charles Morris wounded by musket shots, as was Captain Dacres.
 Only Guerrieres narrow bowsprit provided a way between the ships, and in the heavy sea, neither side could venture across it.
 Some of the gunners aboard Guerriere fired at point-blank range into Hull's stern cabin, setting the American ship on fire briefly.
 The two locked ships slowly rotated clockwise until they broke free.
 Guerrieres foremast and mainmast both then fell "by the board" i.e. snapped off at deck level, leaving her helpless and rolling heavily.
 Dacres attempted to set sail on the bowsprit to bring his ship before the wind, but it too had been damaged and broke.
 The Constitution meanwhile ran downwind for several minutes, repairing damage to the rigging, before once again wearing and beating upwind to return to battle.

 As Constitution prepared to renew the action, Guerriere fired a shot in the opposite direction to Constitution.
 Sensing that this was an attempt to signal surrender, Hull ordered a boat to take a lieutenant over to the British ship.
-When the Lieutenant boarded Guerriere and asked if Guerriere was prepared to surrender, Captain Dacres responded "Well, Sir, I don't know.
+When the lieutenant boarded Guerriere and asked if Guerriere was prepared to surrender, Captain Dacres responded "Well, Sir, I don't know.
 Our mizzen mast is gone, our fore and main masts are gone - I think on the whole you might say we have struck our flag."

-American tactical doctrine

-It was claimed that the standard American naval tactic was to stand off at long range and use dismantling shot to disable the opponent.
-If the above description of events is accurate, this shows Isaac Hull was not hesitant to close with Guerriere.
-However, the type of damage inflicted on Guerriere makes the employment of chain shot possible.
-On the other hand, the fact that the Guerriere's hull was damaged means that ball was also likely used.
-Hull would have known that the American ship's greater size, firepower, and complement gave him a significant advantage in close action.